supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 Participants should have: Basic knowledge and understanding of the following

-- Familiarity with AI concepts.
+- Basic understanding of Azure Kubernetes Service and managing workloads within them.
 - Experience with Azure cloud services, including how to navigate the Azure portal.
+- Basic knowledge Azure Arc.
+- Knowledge of Microsoft Sentinel for threat detection and security monitoring.
-- Basic knowledge of programming languages commonly used with AI models, such as Python.
+- Basic knowledge of GitOps

 ## Architecture Diagram